gregorhd/mapcompare/README.md

 ## Study limitations

-Limitations for two of the chosen indicators should be highlighted here.
-Employing any of the short-listed libraries involves multiple complex technologies, some of which exist outside the Python ecosystem (e.g., Jupyter Notebook or the JavaScript libraries underlying both *Bokeh* and *Plotly.py*).
-Due to these confounding variables, the various adjustments outlined above are unlikely to have established a truly level playing field with regard to comparing CPU runtimes.
-What the *cProfile* results seek to demonstrate is a relative comparison of the user experience and the approximate time required to generate a map product on screen.
+1. All of the short-listed libraries employ multiple complex technologies, some of which outside the Python ecosystem (e.g., the JavaScript libraries underlying both _Bokeh_ and _Plotly.py_).
+Due to these confounding variables, and even with the various code adjustments mentioned above, I most certainly failed to establish a truly level playing field with regard to comparing CPU runtimes.
+What the _cProfile_ results show is simply indicative of the user experience and the approximate time required to generate a map product on screen.

-Due to the subjectivity of lines of code as a measure for code complexity, an alternative methodology could see groups of experts for each implementation develop a ‘best practice’ code sample, though this may further reduce comparability.
+2. Lines of code is a poor measure for code complexity.
+Alternatively, one could see groups of experts for each implementation develop a 'best practice' code sample, though I'm sceptical this would increase comparability (or would be feasible in practice).

-It must also be acknowledged that the static map products would not be considered useful outputs in most real-world scenarios: due to significant overplotting, a building-level analysis would rarely be presented at such a small representative fraction.
-Additionally, when converting figures to SVG on the static track, the large file sizes using the complete dataset would cause most viewing applications to become unresponsive.
-The same is true for saving to HTML on the interactive track.
-Except for live server-side aggregation and rasterisation as demonstrated by the *GeoViews* + *datashader* + *Bokeh Server* implementation, most workflows targeting web-based distribution would involve prior conversion to a series of map tiles to then be served by client-side Web Tile Services.
+3. The static map products would not be considered useful outputs in most real-world scenarios: due to significant overplotting, a building-level analysis would rarely be presented at such a small representative fraction.
+And as for the interactive products, except for live server-side aggregation and rasterisation as demonstrated by the _GeoViews_ + _datashader_ + _Bokeh Server_ implementation, serving large quantities of geospatial data over the web would nowadays probably involve prior conversion to raster or vector tiles.

-Similarly, the simplicity of the chosen visualisation task also meant that more advanced, and for local authorities potentially more interesting, use cases such as dashboarding were not demonstrated.
-Both *Bokeh*’s and *Plotly*’s native dashboarding capabilities as well as HoloViz’s *Panel* library are therefore mentioned here.
+4. The simplicity of the visualisation task meant that more advanced, and for users such as local authorities potentially more interesting, use cases such as dashboarding were not demonstrated.
+If this is something you'd like to explore, do check out _Bokeh_'s and _Plotly_'s native dashboarding capabilities ([Dash](https://dash.plotly.com/)) as well as HoloViz's [Panel](https://panel.holoviz.org/) library including its app gallery on [awesome-panel.org](https://awesome-panel.org/gallery) for inspiration.

-Finally, due to the interconnectedness of the Python ecosystem, a library’s functionalities and performance cannot be solely attributed to its own codebase.
-All libraries as well as their dependencies are under constant development.
-As such, the state of play outlined here represents merely a snapshot.
+5. Due to the interconnectedness of the Python ecosystem, a library's functionalities and performance can never be solely attributed to its own codebase.
+6. Finally, all libraries as well as their dependencies are under constant development.
+As such, the state of play outlined here represents merely a snapshot as of mid-2021.